A teacher is accused of calling military 'lowest of our low'

 "They are not high-level bankers, they are not academic people, they are not intellectual people," the voice in the video says.
 "They are the lowest of our low."

-"I don't understand why we let the military guys come over here and recruit you at school, we don't let pimps come in the school," the voice adds in the six-minute-long video recording
+"I don't understand why we let the military guys come over here and recruit you at school.
+We don't let pimps come in the school," the voice adds in the 6-minute video recording.

 In another part of the video, the voice also appeared to make racial statements about Asians: